SUNDAYROO/AtttibuteM/README.md

 - Modify or Delete Attribute: Enter the attribute name and click "Delete" to remove it.
 - Clear Selection: Click the "Clear" button to deselect objects and clear the input window.

-## Contributing
-Fork the Repository: Make a fork of this repository to your GitHub account.
-Create a Branch: Develop your feature or fix it on a separate branch.

-`git checkout -b feature/your-feature-name`

-Commit Changes: Make your changes and commit them with clear messages.

-`git commit -m "Add feature: description of the feature"`

-Push to GitHub: Push your changes to your forked repository.

-`git push origin feature/your-feature-name`

-Create a Pull Request: Submit a pull request to merge your changes into the main repository.

 ## Guide
 Before running the script, please refer to the ReadMe.txt file included in the project for detailed instructions and troubleshooting tips.